-Gear pumps are the most common design in use for truck-mounted hydraulic systems.
+Gear pumps are the most common design in use for truck mounted hydraulic systems.
 Gear pumps are relatively inexpensive, have few moving parts, are easy to service, and are generally more tolerant of contamination than other designs.

-PK1 Series Pump
+Muncie PK1 Series pump

-Gear pumps are fixed, or positive, displacement pumps.
+Gear pumps are fixed, or positive, displacement

+pumps.
 That is, they produce the same volume of flow with each complete shaft rotation.
-The types of systems in which gear pumps are generally used are referred to as open center systems.
+The types of systems in which gear pumps are generally used are referred to as "open center" systems.
 Open center systems are those which allow oil to flow through the open center core of the directional valve and back to reservoir under low, return pressure when it is not being directed to a work function.
-Gear pumps can only be used in closed center systems if special unloading valving is utilized.
+Gear pumps can only be used in closed center systems if special "unloading" valving is utilized.

-Gear pumps operate by trapping oil in the areas between the teeth of their two gears and the body of the pump, transporting it around the circumference of the gear cavity, and forcing it through the outlet port as the gears mesh.
+Gear pumps operate by trapping oil in the areas between the teeth of their two gears (the drive gear on the input shaft, and the driven, or "idler", gear) and the body of the pump, transporting it around the circumference of the gear cavity, and forcing it through the outlet port as the gears mesh.
 A small amount of pressurized oil is allowed behind brass alloy thrust plates, often referred to as wear plates, at each end of the gear set, pushing them tightly against the gear ends to improve pump efficiency.

-Gear pumps are rated in terms of their CID, maximum pressure rating, and maximum input speed limitation.
+Gear pumps are rated in terms of their cubic inch displacement, maximum pressure rating, and maximum input speed limitation.

-Muncie Power gear pumps are available in displacements from 1⁄2 cu.in. to 14 cu.in.
-Pump manufacturers use a rating speed to describe their pumps.
-This allows them to describe their pump in GPM terms most users are accustomed to.
-A manufacturer using 1,000 RPM as his rating speed would, for example, refer to their 7 cu.in. pump as a 30 GPM pump (7 cu.in. × 1,000 ÷ 231 = 30.3 GPM).
-A manufacturer using 1,200 RPM as their rating speed would refer to the same 7 cu.in. pump as a 36 GPM pump (7 cu.in. × 1,200 ÷ 231 = 36.36 GPM).
+Muncie gear pumps are available in displacements from 1/2 cu.in. to 14 cu.in.
+Pump manufacturers use a "rating speed" to describe their pumps.
+This allows them to describe their pump in the "gallons per minute" terms most users are accustomed to.
+A manufacturer using 1000 rpm as his rating speed would, for example, refer to his 7 cu.in. pump as a 30 gpm pump.
+(7 cu.in.
+X $1000 \div 231 = 30.3$ gpm).
+A manufacturer using 1200 rpm as his rating speed would refer to the same 7 cu.in. pump as a 36 gpm pump.
+(7 cu.in.
+X $1200 \div 231 = 36.36$ gpm).

 Caution: Not all pump manufacturers use the same rating speed.
-Some use 1,000 RPM, some use 1,200, and some use 1,800.
+Some use 1000 rpm, some use 1200, and some use 2000.
 Care must be taken in comparing or replacing pumps from different manufacturers.
-You do not want to sell a pump too large or small for their application because you did not make an accurate comparison.
-If possible, make your determination based on CID comparisons or the original equipment specification.
+You do not want to sell your customer a pump too large or small for his application because you did not make an accurate comparison.
+If possible, make your determination based on cubic inch displacement comparisons or the original equipment specification.

 All pumps, regardless of design, have a maximum pressure rating.
 This is the highest pressure at which the pump was designed to operate.
-It is not the pressure that the pump encounters every time it is operating.
+It is not the pressure that the pump produces every time it is operating.
 The maximum operating pressure rating is affected by many variables including shaft diameter, bearing loads, body composition, port type, and port size.
 One major factor that affects pressure ratings of gear pumps is the distance between the front and rear bearings that support the pump's gears.
 The greater the unsupported length, the lower the maximum pressure rating.

-A pump's maximum operating speed is based primarily on the limit at which the rotating gears can fill the gear cavity before cavitation begins, although bearing type and the quality of the hydraulic oil can also be factors.
-Oftentimes, this relates to port diameter and location.
+A pumps maximum operating speed is based, primarily, on the limit at which the rotating gears can fill the gear cavity before cavitation begins, although bearing type and the quality of the hydraulic oil can also be factors.
+Often this relates to port diameter and location.
 It can also be affected by hose size, reservoir location, and oil viscosity.
-Operating at excessive speeds can result in cavitation and or heat damage.
+Operating at excessive speeds can result in cavitation and/or heat damage.
 More on cavitation later.